Can cats be vegan?

 Cats are hunters.
 Even domestic cats retain the instinct to kill and, left to their own devices, they will generally spend their time stalking prey.

-Yet, rather than accepting them as obligate carnivores and instinctual hunters, many owners attempt to ween them off hunting and change these behaviours for cuter, more “pet-like” behavious such as purring and cuddles.
+Yet, rather than accepting them as obligate carnivores and instinctual hunters, many owners attempt to ween them off hunting and change these behaviours for cuter, more “pet-like” behaviours such as purring and cuddles.

 Sure, kitty will purr and cuddle on the sofa, but given the choice, kitty would rather stalk and kill a mouse.
 This is nature.